Umar ibn Ubayd Allah ibn Ma'mar: Fight against the Kharijites in Iran

 Mus'ab appointed Umar the governor of Fars, the province in southern Iran centered in Istakhr.
 He fended off an attack by the Azariqa, a Kharijite faction opposed to both the Umayyads and the Zubayrids, at Shapur in 687.
 He pursued them to Istakhr, where after a tough battle in which he lost his son, Umar put the Azariqa to flight at the Tamastan bridge near the city.
 The Azariqa cut the bridge and dispersed to Kirman and Isfahan.
 Having rebuilt their strength, the Azariqa launched a major offensive against Basra and passed through areas in Fars on the way there.
 Umar, fearing Mus'ab's wrath should the Azariqa cross through his province to attack Mus'ab in Basra, pursued them.
 His forces were unable to overtake the Azariqa and they made camp at Ahwaz, a province adjacent to Basra from which they launched their assaults on the city.

 Governor of Basra

-While Mus'ab went on campaign to face the Umayyad caliph Abd al-Malik, he appointed Umar as governor of Basra.
-During this time, a pro-Umayyad uprising broke out in the area of Jufra outside Basra led by an Umayyad family member, Khalid ibn Abdallah ibn Khalid ibn Asid.
+While Mus'ab went on campaign to face the Umayyad caliph Abd al-Malik, he appointed Umar as his placeholder in Basra.
+During this time, a pro-Umayyad uprising broke out in the area of Jufra, on the outskirts of Basra, led by an Umayyad family member, Khalid ibn Abd Allah ibn Khalid ibn Asid.
 The fighting lasted twenty-four or forty days, during which Umar was reinforced by men sent by Mus'ab.
 The uprising ended with the withdrawal of Khalid to Syria and the punishment of the pro-Umayyad tribal soldiers who remained in Basra by Mus'ab's order.
-Abd al-Malik defeated Mus'ab in 691 and the Umayyads killed Ibn al-Zubayr in Mecca the following year, bring most of the Caliphate under their rule.
+Abd al-Malik defeated Mus'ab in 691 and the Umayyads killed Ibn al-Zubayr in Mecca the following year, bringing most of the Caliphate under their rule.